 - Typing out memos or letters

 - Being a personal assistant to the CEO or business owner

-This is also another great virtual assistant job for beginners if you have the relevant skills.
+This is another great virtual assistant job for moms if you have the relevant skills.

 Accounting and tax services are also an ideal virtual assistant niche to look into if you are looking for work as an online virtual assistant for beginners.

 If you are looking to provide such virtual assistant services, check out how to become a virtual bookkeeper!